gopinathsjsu/team-project-gladiators/README.md

 ## Feature Set
 From the user perspective, this application includes the following main features:

-* **Login:** All users are able to log into the application and interact with it based on their respective roles.
+* **Authentication:** All users are able to log into the application and interact with it based on their respective roles.
 Logins use JWT tokens for each user.
 * **Homepage:** Displays the current and previous courses.
 Students and faculty can see the courses they are enrolled in.
 Administrators can see the list of courses that the faculty has taught in current and past semesters.
 These courses are displayed in a list and sorted by semester.
 * **Courses:** Allows faculty to view and edit the course content, view the list of students enrolled in the course, and create assignments.
 Students can view the course content and the assignments posted by faculty.
 Admins can view the list of students in each course but will not see the grades.
 * **Notifications:** For each class, notifications are displayed in a separate section in the sidebar.
 Both faculty and students can view these.
 * **Profile:** Users, faculty, and admins can view their profiles in the system.
 On the same page, they each also have an option to log out of the system.
 Additionally, clicking on a student in the list of students in the course will also link to that user’s profile page.

  ## Design Decision
  **Backend:** The team decided to build a Spring Boot application in Java for the backend, with gradle as the build tool.
 This aligned well with the team's overall experience and comfort.
 Spring Boot is a popular framework to define endpoints and connect to our database.
 Gradle also allowed the team to use a configuration-based approach and have more control over the development process.
 It also proved to be a great choice for a build tool considering Gradle's support for Kotlin, which we used for our frontend.

  **Frontend:** The team decided to use Kotlin along with Jetpack Compose for the frontend.
 This is because Kotlin is directly compatible with Java which we are using for the backend, and Jetpack Compose allowed the team to write all the frontend code in Kotlin instead of having it split between Kotlin for presentation and retrieval logic (model and viewModel) and XML for the display.
 Jetpack Compose simplified and sped up UI design as it uses a single code base architecture to reduce boilerplate code and lines of code.